AI for Lawyers: Top AI Tools & Companies

 How is AI being used in lawyers?

-Key applications include Automated contract review and redlining, Legal research and case law analysis, Compliance monitoring and regulatory tracking.
-These use cases are driving adoption across the industry.
+The biggest applications right now are Automated contract review and redlining, Legal research and case law analysis, Compliance monitoring and regulatory tracking.
+That's where the money and traction are concentrated.

 Is Lawyers a growing market?